Bleach: The Blade of Fate

-Bleach: The Blade of Fate is a 2D fighting game that features the cast of characters from the Bleach anime and manga.
-The game features Nintendo's Wi-Fi Connection, allowing players to connect and play against players all over the world.
-The game modes include story mode, arcade mode, VS mode, training mode, challenge mode, and survival mode, time attack mode and Urahara shop.
+Bleach: The Blade of Fate is a fighting game developed by Treasure and published by Sega for the Nintendo DS.
+It is the first Bleach game to be released for the console.
+The game featured Wi-Fi Connection, allowing players to connect and play against players all over the world.
 The game's theme song is "Ichirin no Hana" by High and Mighty Color.
+It was followed by a sequel, Bleach: Dark Souls.

 Plot

 Bleach: The Blade of Fate follows Ichigo Kurosaki on his quest to save a Soul Reaper named Rukia Kuchiki, who is scheduled for execution for giving Ichigo her Soul Reaper powers so he could save his family from a Hollow.
 The story modes for each character vary and an additional 22 episodes can be unlocked upon completing the new unlocked episodes after Rescue Rukia.
-A 23rd episode more accurately details the Soul Society arc beginning with Ichigo's fight against Ganju Shiba and ending with Sōsuke Aizen's betrayal.
+A 23rd episode more accurately details the Soul Society arc beginning with Ichigo's fight against Ganju Shiba and ending with Sousuke Aizen's betrayal.